super-mcgin/keda-docs/content/docs/2.12/scalers/azure-service-bus.md

 Consider applying one of the following mitigations:
 - Scaling the Azure Service Bus namespace to a higher SKU, or use premium
-- Reduce the polling interval of the ScaledObject/ScaledJob
+- Increase the polling interval of the ScaledObject/ScaledJob
 - Use [caching of metrics](./../concepts/scaling-deployments/#caching-metrics)